ARS-GmbH/ars-discendi/.github/ISSUE_TEMPLATE/03-question.md

 ---
 name: "❓Question"
-about: If you have *specific* questions about pieces of the code or documentation for this component, please post them here.template's purpose here.
+about: If you have *specific* questions about pieces of the code or documentation for this component, please post them here.
 title: ''
 labels: question
 assignees: ''